paulflang/PEtab_nlme_extension/README.md

    Random effect function as plain text formula expression.
 Must contain the `parameterId` and the `randomVariableId`.
 May contain other `randomVariableId`s from other distributions.
 Must not contain any other symbols (or should we allow that???).

--  `distributionType` [STRING: 'normal' or 'laplace', OPTIONAL]

-   Assumed random effect distribution.
-Only normal and laplace distributions are currently allowed (but we could allow any term in some ontology for distributions).
-Defaults to normal.
-Distributions are assumed to be zero-centered.
-Covariances are defined in the covariance table.

-- `groupType` [STRING]

-   Defines how random effects are grouped together.
-Any column name from the individual table is allowed, except for covariate (i.e. numeric) columns.

 ## Covariance tables

-These tables are an addition to the existing PEtab format to describe the covariances of the random effects.
-Each `groupType` for which covariances are estimated has its own table.
+These tables are an addition to the existing PEtab format to describe the covariances of the distribtions from which the random effects are drawn.
+Each `distributionId` has its own table.
 Four formats are allowed

 - Matrix format